ae3e/orionis/README.md

 ![Statistics](doc/img/screenshot6.png) ![GlobalMap](doc/img/screenshot4.png) ![LocalMap](doc/img/screenshot5.png)

 **Remarks** :
-- Exrcice can start only when GPS is found.
+- Exrcise can start only when GPS is found.
-- Route is simplify to have less than 100 points.
+- Route is simplified to have less than 100 points.

 **Disclaimer** :
 I do not make any warranties about completeness, reliability and accuracy of this application.
 Any action you take upon the use of this app is strictly at your own risk.